-Previous methods always use the representation of the whole video to conduct understanding and understanding and question-answering, which may fail in localizing specific moment especially in long videos.
-To this end, we propose two inference modes for long video understanding task as follows.
+Previous methods always use the representation of the whole video to conduct understanding and question-answering, which may fail in localizing specific moment especially in long videos.
+To this end, we propose two inference modes, global and breakpoint, for long video understanding task as follows.

 \paragraph{Global mode.}